 Some merchants have multiple acquirers to make sure that they have a failsafe solution if one acquirer has downtime, so they can quickly switch.

 Another reason for multiple acquirers would be licenses to different payment methods and rates.
-So, you can have one acquirer that only supports Visa and MasterCard.
+Not every acquirer will offer all payment methods you might need for your local or global market strategy.
+You might have one acquirer that only supports Visa and MasterCard.
 Then you have one acquire that supports American Express.
 You can have another acquirer that supports Diners Club and JCP.
-So, you can have multiple acquirers with different methods and rates for the optimal combination.
+For an optimal combination of rates and methods, you therefore might have different acquirer agreements.

-And we help you with the setups and ensure that the transactions are getting processed through the acquirer that you have made the agreement with.
+And we help you with the setup and ensure that the transactions are getting securely processed.

 Does it matter whether my payment gateway is US-based or European? #

-Furthermore, a lot of the US providers have a focus on the US market, which is really different compared to the European market.
+Furthermore, a lot of the US providers focus on the US market, which is really different compared to the European market.

 Do I need different payment methods for my shop or business? #